Ian Brooks

 Alison Fowler - MRes (2005/6) Alison used the MetOffice Large Eddy Model to study entrainment processes in convective boundary layers.
 She went on to do a PhD in data assimilation at Reading and is now a post-doc there.

-Introduction to MATLAB - introductory course on MATLAB programming for research students.
+Introduction to MATLAB - introductory course on MATLAB programming for research students - this course is not currently running, but feel free to use the slides and online exercises linked here.